Thu Jun 06 2019

 Not having a next logical step or having too many next potential steps can cause visitors to leave your site.

-Analyzing the most common User Flows in Google Analytics under Behavior -> Behavior Flow and cross checking this against the Exit Pages will show where you have issues or opportunities.
-If you have hundreds of people navigate through the same three pages and then leave without engaging with you, that’s great – perfect opportunity to put a signup form, contact form or add a next step to hold their attention longer.
+Analyzing the most common User Flows in Google Analytics under Behavior -> Behavior Flow and cross-checking this against the Exit Pages will show where you have issues or opportunities.
+If you have hundreds of people navigate through the same three pages and then leave without engaging with you, that’s great – the perfect opportunity to put a signup form, contact form or add a next step to hold their attention longer.

 Remember, your goal is to keep the conversation going by either keeping visitors on the site or gaining their details to continue the conversation and move them through your sales funnel.

 This is a tough one to pick up but generally has one of two solutions.